ahmetkoguz/Image-Enhanced-YOLOv3/README.md

 * To download dependencies, run: `pip install -r ./docs/requirements.txt`.

 * To run enhanced model: `python image_enhanced_yolov3.py`.
 To run YOLOv3 model, without any filtering `python yolov3_detection.py`

+* To run the enhanced model on the overall test dataset or just see the result on one image, adjust the show_images parameter in prediction_accuracy function.